The Seeker's Guide to Bufo alvarius

 Extracting the venom from the toad for use in psychedelic purposes in any country where 5-MeO-DMT is a scheduled substance is illegal.

-For many people, the time just after their first Bufo experience feels like a new beginning.
-The world may feel refreshed, or you may feel as if some of your demons or troubles have been exposed and cleansed.
-You may have been given a new purpose in life; or perhaps just reminded of the one you’ve always had.
+For many people, the period following their first Bufo experience feels like a fresh start.
+You may feel as though some of your demons or issues have been exposed and cleaned, or the world may feel rejuvenated.
+You might have received a new purpose in life, or you might have been reminded of one you already had.

-In many ways, Bufo can put you at the start of a long road.
-There will always be so much more to learn, so many more ways to change, and so much more healing to do.
+Bufo can set you on the path to a long journey in various ways.
+There will always be more to learn, more ways to develop, and more healing to take place.

 How is Bufo administered?